GOUDHURST PARISH NEIGHBOURHOOD DEVELOPMENT PLAN

 The British Legion in Goudhurst has its own dedicated page

-Did you know that we have just over 40 miles of public rights of way in Goudhurst parish?
-Walking should be easy and enjoyable in and around the area.
-To achieve this the local footpaths need to be kept clear of overgrown hedges and brambles, and wobbly stiles and marker posts need to be repaired.
+There are over 40 miles of public rights of way in Goudhurst parish, but the local footpaths need to be kept clear of overgrown hedges and brambles, and wobbly stiles and marker posts need to be repaired.

 “Police and Community Together” (PACT)